Efficiency, not range, is what drives Lucid: Is it the first true rival to Tesla?

 Lucid Project Gravity - from video clip during Air debut

-In all Lucid aims to make about three million Air and Gravity models over the next decade, with its product family by 2030 potentially including a pickup and coupe.
+Lucid aims to make about three million Air and Gravity models over the next decade, with its product family by 2030 potentially including a pickup and coupe.

 Rawlinson said he’s accustomed to a question regarding competition and how there can be a market for this number of EVs.
 “And I always say there’s no such thing as a market for EVs, only cars, and the market penetration for EVs is tiny.
 So I’m going after the remaining 97%.
 Why would I go after the 3%?
 I think it’s the most ridiculous construct.”